Adelaide Airport

 Virgin Australia Lounge

-Adelaide's Virgin Australia lounge is located opposite Gate 18 in the departures level of the domestic terminal.
-Virgin Australia lounge members as well as Velocity Platinum and Gold members are welcome to enjoy the lounge's facilities which include showers, entertainment, free Wi-Fi, business facilities including private meeting rooms, as well as complimentary food and beverages.
-Note that this lounge will be relocated and upgraded as part of Adelaide Airport’s Terminal Expansion Project.
+Adelaide's Virgin Australia lounge is located opposite Gate 15 on the departures level of the domestic terminal.
+Virgin Australia lounge members as well as Velocity Platinum and Gold members are welcome to enjoy the lounge's facilities which include showers, entertainment, free Wi-Fi, as well as complimentary food and beverages.

 What hotels are near Adelaide Airport?

 With Adelaide Airport so close to the city of Adelaide, the need for airport hotels is not as great as in other cities, such as Melbourne.
 However, there is still comfort in heading straight to your room after a late flight or saving a little journey time before an early departure.
-Adelaide Airport has one hotel on site at the airport.
+Adelaide Airport has one hotel on site at the airport, or you can browse our Adelaide hotel deals online.

 Atura Adelaide Airport

 You won’t find a more conveniently located hotel than Atura Adelaide Airport, which is linked to the airport’s domestic and international check-in areas via a direct walkway.
 In fact, it’s hard to know where the hotel starts and the airport ends, with Atura Adelaide Airport’s restaurant, bar, lobby and public spaces seamlessly integrated with the airport plaza and broader terminal.
 You can be relaxing in your room in no time.
-Other features include 24-hour reception, free Wi-Fi, onsite gym and eight versatile meeting spaces if you need to do business while you’re there.
+Other features include 24-hour reception, free Wi-Fi, and five versatile meeting and event spaces if you need to do business while you’re there.